geneb/qmodem-4.51/DEFINES.md

 # Conditional Compilation

-The Qmodem source code has a number of conditional compilation directives `IFDEF` and `IFNDEF` that control what features or "modules" are included when Qmodem is compiled.
+The QModem source code has a number of conditional compilation directives `IFDEF` and `IFNDEF` that control what features or "modules" are included when QModem is compiled.
 I'll try to document them here as best I can - mostly by using context clues with surrounding code, so don't take it as 100% gospel.

 ## Basic
 Enables support for the /INT14 command line switch.